Learn how to conduct a detailed pool feasibility study using Canibuild

 You just checked the property contours!
 Let’s check access

-Tress can get in the way so determining the height is essential. ou can now determine the height and setback from each tree, making it simpler to conduct site feasibility assessments and finalise the placement of your new build!
+Tress can get in the way so determining the height is essential. ou can now determine the height and setback from each tree, making it simpler to conduct pool feasibility study and finalise the placement of your new build!

 1 .Height – A tree is depicted by a white circle.
 To view the height of the tree, hover your mouse over the centre of the tree, where the white circle is.